whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Building Spiritual Strength with Others.md

 Can you imagine if there was no need for an oath to tell the truth, because people in your group already expected total honesty from each other as a normal way of life?

 _Physical resilience:_: Crow woman Pretty Shield described how physically resilient her people were when they lived in a traditional way.
 She said, "Ahh, my people were tough in those days...
 [W]hen I was young, if in winter a person fell into icy water, he got out, took off his wet clothes, and rolled in the snow, rubbing his body with it, and got warm.
-Then, after squeezing out the water, he put on his clothes and forgot about getting wet.
+Then, after squeezing out the water, he put on his clothes and forgot about getting wet...
 Now my people wear gloves, and too many clothes.
 We are soft as mud."[xxx-red mother|p84]

 Can you imagine if the people around you were so physically resilient that even being soaking wet in winter was nothing to worry about, but just a little trouble to fix?